Freiburg Vision Test ‘FrACT’

 If any fields are empty, reload. ← 2021-07-04 should not occur any more, but the rule is still fine :)

-The # of choices (for acuity and contrast)
+The # of choices for Landolt Cs and gratings

-Different optotypes have a different number of choices (or alternatives, or orienrtations): Sloan Letters have always 10 choices, Tumbling E always 4, hyperacuity (Vernier) always 2.
-For Landolt Cs it can be selected between 4 and 8. {Default: 8} The threshold algorithm always uses the appropriate guessing rate of 10%, 12.5%, 25% or 50% respectively.
+Different optotypes have a different number of choices (or alternatives, or orientations): Sloan Letters have always 10 choices, Tumbling E always 4, hyperacuity (Vernier) always 2.
+For Landolt Cs it can be selected between 4 and 8 {default: 8}, for gratings between 2 and 3 {default: 4}.
+The threshold algorithm always uses the appropriate guessing rate of 10%, 12.5%, 25% or 50% respectively.
 If 4 choices is selected, an additional option Oblique only appears; this is useful only with Landolt Cs.

 The # of trials {for 2 / 4 / 8 choices}

 The number of trials can be set to any reasonable number.
 A multiple of 6 (e.g., 18 or 24) is preferred so that the last trial is a “bonus trial” (see below), leaving the participant with a success experience for the last trial.
-The number of trials is separate for the 4 vs. 8 direction condition, because the latter will require fewer trials for comparable accuracy.
-For the hyperacuity test, there are only 2 possible choices, and consequently even more trials are necessary.
-Tumbling E will use the 4 choices selection, the trial number of the Sloan letters will be based on the 8 choices selection (because the guessing rate of 12.5%, and 10% does not differ much) {default: 42 / 30 / 18}.
+The number of trials is separate for the 2 vs. 4 vs. 8 direction conditions, because more choices require fewer trials for comparable accuracy.
+For the hyperacuity test, there are only 2 possible choices.
+Tumbling E will use the 4 choices selection, the trial number of the Sloan letters will be based on the 8 choices selection (because the guessing rates of 12.5% and 10% do not differ much) {defaults: 32 / 24 / 18}.

 Timeouts